-Here is a list of many external resources (third-party websites), without reviews.
+Here is a list of few external resources (third-party websites), without reviews.
 Note that the inclusion of any external links on this page should not be interpreted as an endorsement of opinions or material found within any of these websites listed here.
 All external websites publish and maintain information that is independent of "Reflections On Gurbani".
 We in no way endorse, certify, monitor and guarantee information contained in them.
 These third-party websites are listed here as a convenience to our visitors.
 So, you understand that Reflections On Gurbani has no obligation to monitor them.

 LINK TO US: Info about linking with us is provided near the end of this